-The general theme of Lennox’s instruction in the ELP was how to be an effective difference-maker by impacting individuals through strategic engagement.
+The general theme of Lennox’s instruction was how to be an effective difference-maker by impacting individuals through strategic engagement.
 He discussed how to present a differing viewpoint without being disagreeable.
 It is not about making people feel uncomfortable but rather presenting a new perspective for them to consider.

 Lennox is sometimes referred to as an “apologist,” but that is not a term he prefers.
 It seems to imply that someone is “apologizing” for something.
 Instead, he is prepared to engage in dialogue.
 He takes the approach of recognizing that everyone has a worldview and a measure of faith, including scientists.

-Lennox talked about the false divide between science and faith, as if faith was based on lack of reason.
-The reality is that everyone has faith—he states simply that everyone needs to identity the nature of their faith.
+Lennox talked about the false divide between science and faith as if faith was based on a lack of reason.
+The reality is that everyone has faith—he states simply that everyone needs to identify the nature of their faith.
 Science has answers to scientific questions (“the how?”)—but not with respect to matters dealing with “the why?”
 Scientists have faith that they can answer all of life’s questions.